pablodecm/phd_thesis/src/103_chapter_3.md

 or
 $p(\boldsymbol{x} |\boldsymbol{z}_\textrm{d}, \boldsymbol{\theta})$,
-the ratio can be very hard to estimate unless additional simplifications are done.
-For those nuisance parametes, it is easier to consider the effect on the lower-dimensional summary statistic instead of the detector readout $x$, because the ratio:
+the ratio can be very hard to estimate unless additional simplifications are possible.
+For those nuisance parameters, it is easier to consider the effect on the lower-dimensional summary statistic instead of the detector readout $x$, because the ratio:
 $$